silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 - `sudo -u <user> <command>` : Runs the `<command>` as user `<user>`
 - `sudo -u <user> -g <group> <command>` : Runs the `<command>` as user `<user>` and the group `<group>` instead of the primary group of the user.
 - `sudo sh/csh -c "echo NISDOMAIN=vlsi.silicon.ac.in >> /etc/sysconfig/networks"` : Commands which have breaks in them are passed to a shell else after the first part, the rest will executed as the normal user and not sudoer.
-- `sudo xfs_quota -x -c 'report -h' /home/nfs1` : quota report for mount /home/nfs1
+- `sudo xfs_quota -x -c 'report -uh' /home/nfs1 | sort -k 2 -n` : quota report for _users_ mount /home/nfs1 and sorted numerically based on second field.
 - `sudo quota -su <user>`
 - `echo "whatevever text" | sudo tee -a file.txt` : Will echo text as root
 - If you have tar ball with no permission for "other" and the user and group does not exist: